mike-north/ember-octane-workshop/notes/04-helpers.md

 </details>

-Now we can go to <http://localhost:4200/tests?filter=date&nolint> and see the test runner UI, showing our passing tests:
+Now we can go to <http://localhost:4200/tests?filter=date&nolint> and see the test runner UI, showing that our new test is now passing:

 ![unit-test](./img/04-helpers/unit-test.png)